prolixteriat/dee-estuary-parser/README.md

 Project to parse bird sighting data from http://www.deeestuary.co.uk/lsarch.htm site

 ## Overview
-The code can parse pages directly from the the Dee Estuary web site or from downloaded HTML pages (see the 'HTML'folder for a copy of the downloaded pages).
+The code can parse pages directly from the the Dee Estuary web site or from downloaded HTML pages (see the **HTML**folder for a copy of the downloaded pages).
 Bird species and sightings locations which have been parsed from the web pages/files are matched against authoratative lists of accepted values.
 A fuzzy matching algorithm is used to suggest the closest match where an exact match cannot be found.
 Synonym lists are used to substitute any non-standard sex/stage information with equivalent standard values - e.g. 'drake' and 'm' become 'Male'; 'ringtail' and 'f' become 'Female'; 'imm' and 'chick' become 'Juvenile'.
-See const.py for full list of synonyms.
+See **const.py** for full list of synonyms.
 A series of CSV files are produced by the app:
 1. One results CSV file for every web page or file parsed.
 2. A single summary results CSV which aggregates results form all pages parsed in a single run.
-3. Two 'unknown' CSV files which list parsed bird species and sightings locations which were unable to be successfuly matched against authoratative referene files (see the 'Reference' folder.
+3. Two 'unknown' CSV files which list parsed bird species and sightings locations which were unable to be successfuly matched against authoratative reference files (see the **Reference** folder.

-The results CVS files include columns suitable for upload directly to Swift (https://record-lrc.co.uk/swift/).
+The results CSV files include columns suitable for upload directly to Swift (https://record-lrc.co.uk/swift/).
 They also include troubleshoothing information to allow for manual inspection of results prior to upload.

 ## Folder Structure
 **HTML** - contains a zipped copy of the in-scope HTML pages downloaded from the website.
-**Reference** - contains the two CSV files used by the reference.py module for specieis and location matching purposes.
+**Reference** - contains the two CSV files used by the reference.py module for species and location matching purposes.
 **Results_Processed** - contains a partial set of results which have been formatted within Excel.
 **Results_Raw** - contains a zipped copy of the full set of results produced by DeeController.py.